Last Updated on August 24, 2022.

 - It is leaving its cage mates and home and entering into a strange new world.

-- A change in environment and its associated affects is often called “shipping stress”.
+- A change in environment and its associated effects is often called “shipping stress”.

 - All animals react differently to changes.
 This is proven by the fact that differences in stress levels between animals are noted at the time of weaning.